Festival of the Future

 Let’s close out the Passover holiday together with a special farewell dinner.
-Enjoy wine and matzah, discuss words of Torah and inspirational stories, sing Chassidic melodies, and find out why this day has special energy related to the coming of Moshiach.
+Enjoy wine and matzah, discuss the messianic era, hear inspirational stories, sing Chassidic melodies, and find out why this day has special energy related to the coming of Moshiach.

-Following a tradition instituted by the Baal Shem Tov, Jews all over the world celebrate the waning hours of Passover with Moshiach’s Dinner (Moshiach’s Seudah in Yiddish), a feast celebrating the Divine revelation yet to come.
+Following a tradition instituted by the Baal Shem Tov, Jews all over the world celebrate the waning hours of Passover with Moshiach’s Dinner, a feast celebrating the Divine revelation yet to come.

 Why Do We Celebrate This Dinner?